MiguelHocson/loan_performance/README.md

 What was the step-by-step approach to executing this project from start to finish?

 1. Get the data
-2. Explore the data in Excel
+2. Explore the raw data in Excel
 3. Load the data into SQL Server
 4. Clean and manipulate the data in SQL
 5. Test the data with SQL